 The beauty of the 'donate' button situated on the alluring page of impact demonstration means that you can send out these nice reminders with no direct guilt-inducing ask, but rather of informative demonstration of impact directed toward a page where they can learn more about your impact.
 Once there, face-to-face with your impact story, their donation is both well informed and easier to do.
 By reaching for no other reason than to update, your interactions begin to feel less 'sales-y' and more friendly.
 The release of an Annual Impact Report is a wonderful excuse for reaching out to your donor base with a value-generating message.

 While donors' dollars are charitable donations, what they receive in the transaction is an experience and the association (even if anonymously) with a cause.
 If that experience leaves them feeling nagged and guilty, that negative feeling now associated with your organization will be lasting.
 We want donors to feel inspired by their association with our organizations - feeling part of our impact journey.
 The best way to bring them along for the ride is through effective and accessible impact storytelling that is both honest and informative.

 How SoPact can help you tell your impact story

-If you are reading this thinking it makes sense, but you feel lost about what to included on that impact webpage, you might want to revisit your impact measurement process.
-If you have a framework for social impact assessment, but struggling to maintain the supporting data, check out the nonprofit-focused TurboMetrics product, Startup Plan.
-And if you are wondering how to fill out your impact demonstration ecosystem, Impact Lab technology services can help you establish a streamlined impact-driven storytelling process from data management to website demonstration.
+If you're reading this thinking it makes sense, but you feel lost about what to include on that impact webpage, you might want to revisit your impact measurement process.
+If you need to make a framework for social impact assessment and have to maintain the supporting data, schedule a walkthrough.